-Students who have a home language survey (HLS) indicating a language other than English and who are identified as English Learners (EL's) per the Texas Education Agency (TEA) guidelines are eligible to participate in EL programs offered by the District.
-These EL programs will be integral parts of the total school program and will utilize instructional approaches designed to meet the needs of English learners.
-The Language Proficiency Assessment Committee (LPAC) plays a pivotal role in the education of EL's as the LPAC serves as the voice to initiate, articulate, deliberate, and determine the best instructional program for the student.
+Students who have a home language survey (HLS) indicating a language other than English and who are identified as emergent bilingual (EB) students per the Texas Education Agency (TEA) guidelines are eligible to participate in language instruction educational programs offered by the District.
+These EB student programs will be integral parts of the total school program and will utilize instructional approaches designed to meet the needs of emergent bilingual students.
+The Language Proficiency Assessment Committee (LPAC) plays a pivotal role in the education of EB students as the LPAC serves as the voice to initiate, articulate, deliberate, and determine the best instructional program for the student.
 It functions as the link between the home and the school in making appropriate decisions regarding placement, instructional practice, assessment, and special programs that impact the student.